JabRef/jabref/docs/javafx.md

 ### View:
 The view consists of two parts:
 - a FXML file "MyDialog.fxml" which defines the structure and the layout of the UI.
-It is recommended to use a graphical UI builder like JavaFX SceneBuilder to edit the FXML file.
+It is recommended to use a graphical design tools like [SceneBuilder](http://gluonhq.com/labs/scene-builder/) to edit the FXML file.
+The tool [Scenic View](http://fxexperience.com/scenic-view/) is very helpful in debugging styling issues.
 - a `View` class that loads the FXML file.
 For dialogs this amounts to deriving from `AbstractDialogView`.
 The fxml file is loaded automatically using the same name as the class.
 To make this convention-over-configuration approach work, both the FXML file and the View class should have the same name and should be located in the same package.
 ````java
 public class MyDialogView extends AbstractDialogView